Marchmont House: The grounds and outbuildings

 Thoughts of replacing the family seat of Redbraes Castle with a new and grand house started long before the foundations were laid.
 The planting of the Great Avenue was begun in 1726 when 10,000 Dutch elms were ordered to line the avenue which at 1.3 mi long is thought to be the longest in Scotland.
 Still in existence, (albeit with other trees, mostly beech, planted after the great gales of 1881) it leads northeast from the front of the house and terminates at the Doocot, built in 1749 by James Williamson.

 There are about 390 acre of the designed landscape, more or less in the same format as originally laid out.
 The gardens were originally arranged formally and to the south and south west or rear of the house.
-The plans can be seen in the first edition OS map of 1857.
+The layout can be seen in an early Ordnance Survey map of 1858.
 A ha-ha separates the formal gardens from the deer park to allow a seamless view leading from the tightly arranged garden through into the wilder, but still man-ordered, a policy of the deer park.
 Here there are many mature trees, some thought to date from the late 18th century.
 In 1962 the tallest oak in Britain was recorded at Marchmont.
 Specimen trees surround the gardens and include a fine cut-leaf beech, an arbutus, a Wellingtonia, cedars and hollies.